-Cookie balls can be definitely be made in advance.
+Cookie balls can definitely be made in advance.
 The truffles can be assembled completely or in stages depending on preference or need.

-The centers can be made and frozen for as long as several weeks store in an airtight container or bag and dipped while frozen.
+The centers can be made and frozen for as long as several weeks stored in an airtight container or bag and dipped while frozen.
 Or they can be made and refrigerated for up to 3-4 days.